 “This ‘stuff’ actually works the way it’s always described!”

 He adds that it allows you to react in good time rather than shutting the stable door after the horse has bolted, which is important both in terms of environmental protection and with the taxpayer in mind.

 Just in case: VTA Nanofloc® kept in stock

 Plant operation is currently stable, dosing with VTA Nanofloc® is not necessary at the moment.
-But that may well change again: on the one hand, the dairy still has free production capacities it can exploit as required and, on the other, the municipal utility provider is planning to temporarily shut down one of the two aeration lines to replace the aeration tubes.
+But that may well change again: on the one hand, the dairy still has free production capacities it can exploit as required and, on the other, the municipal utility provider is planning to temporarily shut down one of the two aeration lines to replace the tube diffusers.
 The Prenzlau treatment plant therefore always keeps a certain amount of VTA Nanofloc® on hand to ensure that it is prepared for any eventuality.

 Sludge volume index and visibility depth improved quickly and sustainably with VTA Nanofloc®: complete analysis of all data at the Prenzlau treatment plant provides proof of the effectiveness of the innovative VTA product.